Scale invariance vs conformal invariance: Holography

 Non-relativistic systems show various interesting scaling or conformal symmetries such as Schr\"odinger symmetry \cite{Son:2008ye}\cite{Balasubramanian:2008dm}, Lifshitz symmetry \cite{Kachru:2008yh}, Galilean conformal symmetry \cite{Bagchi:2009my} and so on.
 Correspondingly, gravitational dual descriptions with these symmetries have been investigated.

-For our interest in relation between scale invariance and conformal invariance, let us take a look at the Schr\"odinger holography.
+For our interest in the distinction and the relation between scale invariance and conformal invariance, let us take a look at the Schr\"odinger holography.
 The $d$ dimensional Schr\"odinger algebra can be realized as an isometry of $d+2$ dimensional space-time with one null direction $\zeta$ compactified.

 The non-relativistic special conformal transformation is realized by the isometry

 It can be shown that if we try to deform the geometry so that we preserve the scale invariance and Galilei invariance acting as $(\zeta, x_i) \to (\zeta -v_i x_i + \frac{1}{2}v^2 t, x_i -v_it)$, then there is no such a geometric deformation that breaks non-relativistic special conformal invariance.